The phone screen

 What are the 10 questions asked during a phone screen?

-Any quick Google search for top phone screen questions or “top phone interview question for Customer Service Rep or Product Manager” will give you a number of lists and they will all be very similar.
-Remember, with only 10 questions, we are not going to be asking you about your favorite music, favorite food or for you to tell us about your childhood experiences.
+Any quick Google search for “top phone interview question for Customer Service Rep or Product Manager” will give you a number of lists.
+All of these lists will all be very similar.
+Remember, with only 10 questions, we are not going to be asking you about your favorite music, food or childhood experiences.
 This is not a session on the couch with your counselor.
 This is speed dating and we need to make an impression quickly.

 - What are you most proud of?